Dinas Dinlle Beach, Farmhouse

 Dinas Dinlle is famous for its big skies, amazing sunsets, stunning scenery and clean, safe beaches.
 It is situated next to the RSPB Nature Reserve and is the start of the Lleyn Peninsular Coastal Path.
 To the north of Dinas Dinlle, the coastal footpath leads you to the 18th century Fort Belan.
 It takes you through the sand dunes which is an area of special scientific interest (SSSI) with an abundance of flora and wildlife and part of 'Y Foryd' nature reserve, home to numerous birds.
 Large flocks of over 5,000 widgeon can be seen in the saltmarsh to the south of the bay, along with a number of shell ducks, oyster catchers, curlews and lapwing, and other species in smaller numbers such as the ringed plover, golden plover, little egret, redshank and greenshank.

 The Beach House Located next to the award winning blue flag beach, the farmhouse has an open plan design allowing plenty of room to relax around the fire or dine around the large beech wood dining table.
+New for 2015, a large sun room with views towards snowdonia.
 Visitors can enjoy preparing meals in the spacious and fully equipped kitchen with dual fuel cooking range (gas and electric).
 The property also benefits from underfloor heating.

+There are 3 bedrooms at the property.
 The master bedroom benefits from a kingsize sleigh bed and large ensuite bathroom.
 There is also a double room both allow visitors to wake up with views across the spectacular Caernarfon Bay, Anglesey and the Lleyn peninsular.
+The third bedroom has two single beds.

 |Size||Sleeps up to 6, 3 bedrooms|